 Listen, we are all busy so when I can avoid firing up the old oven, I take the opportunity.
-No-bake, beautiful on a plate and easy to package as gifts, these are a no-brainer that everyone will love!
+No-bake, beautiful on a plate and easy to package as gifts, these little gems are a no-brainer that everyone will love!

 This is a recipe originally produced by the classic cookie brand, Nilla Wafer.
-Those little treats are probably best known for their role in Southern Banana Pudding (or my Strawberry Pudding Trifle), the company has set out to create new recipes that are sure to become classics as well.
+Those little treats are probably best known for their place in Banana Pudding recipes (or my Strawberry Pudding Trifle), the company has set out to create new recipes that are sure to become classics as well.

 The concept was introduced during Christmas with sky-high, three layered cookie sandwiches, layered with orange juice and raspberry jam.
 However, I simplified things a touch for Valentine’s Day.

 Not a fan of strawberry?
 Use whatever flavor jam or jelly you are craving at the moment.
 The jam tucked between the Nilla Wafers will soften the cookies just enough to give them a cake-like consistency and the chocolate holds everything together.

 You’ll have a good amount of leftover white chocolate after dipping, purely because it is impossible to dip using a sparse amount.
 I used the remaining chocolate to cover strawberries or make super easy Chocolate Caramel Pretzels.